-Through the work of Inner Wilderness, Murray Sheret supports individuals to explore deeper undercurrents of identity, connection, meaning and purpose, to heal disharmony and embody greater wholeness, and to integrate such experiences into a larger framework of transformative personal and spiritual development.
+Through the work of Inner Wilderness, Murray Sheret supports individuals to explore deeper undercurrents of identity, connection, meaning and purpose, to heal disharmony and embody greater wholeness, and to integrate such experiences into a larger process of transformative personal and spiritual development.

 This is achieved through one-on-one sessions and immersive experiences in wilderness landscapes.